 Everyone wants to leave a legacy.
 God designed us with a desire to be fruitful, multiply, and make a lasting impact.
 There is more than one way to leave an inheritance.
 At WealthBuilders, we want to equip people to impart spiritual and financial legacy.

-In other words, Proverbs 13:22 describes a cycle: the righteous attain the wealth of the wicked, and then they use it to leave an inheritance for their children.
-If those children go astray or are not taught how to steward their money, their wealth will fall into the hands of the next righteous generation.
+In other words, Proverbs 13:22 describes a cycle that applies to leaving a legacy.
+The righteous attain the wealth of the wicked, and then they use it to leave an inheritance for their children.
+If those children are not taught how to steward their money, their wealth will fall into the hands of the next righteous generation.
+This describes what it means to leave a legacy.

-Proverbs 13:22 doesn’t mean that God will steal money out of some people’s safes and drop it on the laps of others.
+Proverbs 13:22 does not mean that God will steal money out of some people’s safes and drop it on the laps of others.
 To be honest, this is where many prosperity teachers have gone wrong.
-They tell you that you can prosper, but they don’t tell you how to prosper.
-Money doesn’t rain down from the sky (but if you happen to see that, please let me know.)
+They tell you that you can prosper, but they do not tell you how to prosper.
+Money does not rain down from the sky (but if you happen to see that, please let me know.)
 Jokes aside, wealth in the earth simply changes hands.

 Here are 3 ways you can be ready to receive it:

 You need knowledge in order to recognize a good opportunity when it comes to you.
-I’m preaching to the choir—if you’re on the WealthBuilders blog, you’re already hungry for information.
+I’m preaching to the choir—if you are on the WealthBuilders blog, you’re already hungry for information.
 That’s a great start!
 I encourage you to fully commit to the journey.
-You don’t know what you don’t know.
+You do not know what you do not know.
 Consume a steady, well-rounded diet of financial content.
 Read books, listen to podcasts, subscribe to financial e-newsletters, ask questions, and surround yourself with trusted mentors.
-WealthBuilders University is a great place to start if you haven’t enrolled yet.
-(You can get a 7 day free trial to WealthBuilders University here.)
+The 2024 WealthBuilders Conference is a great place to do what?.
+If you have not purchased a ticket yet, this is a great time– tickets are just $137 through December 31st.
+(You can get your WealthBuilders Conference ticket here.)

-2. Be faithful and multiply what you have.
+2. Be faithful and multiply what you have to build generational wealth.

 At some point, information must become revelation.
 Apply the knowledge to the resources you already have.
 You must steward your current financial responsibilities well before you can handle an increase.
-In His grace, God won’t attract more wealth to your life if you can’t manage what you’ve got.
+In His grace, God will not attract more wealth to your life if you cannot manage what you’ve got.

 Nobody built significant wealth by earning and saving.
 You must learn how to invest.
-You don’t need a lot of money to begin.
+You do not need a lot of money to begin.
 At its core, investing is just making one into a little (or a lot) more.
 Here are some ideas:

 – Create a budget that allocates room for investing